ESPO Framework Approved. Schools & councils can procure directly. Learn more →

 Why Choose Hygiene Solutions for Clinical Waste?

 National providers often bundle clinical waste management into large, impersonal contracts with inconsistent service and complicated invoicing.
 With Hygiene Solutions, you get a dedicated local team, consistent drivers who understand your setting, and a single, clear invoice.
-Plus our 3-month satisfaction guarantee: not happy, walk away at no cost.

 Why Hygiene Solutions